• Skip to primary navigation

 What is gochujang?

 Gochujang is a Korean chilli paste made from red chillies, sticky rice, fermented soya beans and salt.
 It is thick, dark crimson in colour and usually sold in rectangular red plastic tubs.
-You can easily purchase gochujang in most supermarkets.
+You can easily purchase gochujang in most supermarkets, specialist Asian supermarkets or online.
 Once opened, it is kept in the fridge but if stored properly has a long shelf life.
 It is one of my cooking staples and I pretty much always have a tub to hand.

 What does gochujang taste like?